TZstatsADS/ads-spring2024-project1-OscaR020101/README.md

 Term: Fall 2023

-+ Projec title: What makes a married man happy?
++ Project title: 'Data Story' on what makes married man happy.
 + This project is conducted by Jiaqi Liu

 + Project summary: This project employs natural language processing methods to analyze a dataset filled with diverse personal accounts of happy moments.
 It specifically aims to understand what factors make a married men happy.
 This is achieved by contrasting the word frequencies in narratives from married men with those from single men and married women.
 Such a comparative approach seeks to highlight the unique aspects and themes that predominantly resonate with married men's experiences of happiness, in contrast to their single counterparts and married women.